Celestial-Body/Betelgeuse/README.md

 ## Installation

 You should always use composer as your dependency manager.
 You can install composer at the [Composer Website](https://getcomposer.org/).
-Simply run th command below to install the Betelgeuse Star System.
+Simply run the command below to install the Betelgeuse Star System.

 ```sh
 composer require celestial-body/betelgeuse